 - Inventory - if your society owns any property, this must be signed by either the President, Treasurer or Secretary

 - Handover Form (at the end of the year) – must be signed by the current and newly elected Presidents

 You may also be asked to complete other forms when you are holding events or specific activities.
 We will try to create a complete list of these below:

-- Events on Squares Form - if you are doing something on Square 3 that involves music or soemthing out-of the-ordinary, or if you want to use Squares 1,2,4,5 or 6, then you will need to fill this in and bring it to the SU Societies Office for signing.
+- Events on Squares Form - if you are doing something on Square 3 that involves music or something out-of the-ordinary, or if you want to use one of the other squares on campus, then you will need to fill in this form and bring it to the SU Societies Office for signing.
 (Either one or three weeks' notice will be required, depending on your event.)